 After decades of talk, it’s finally happening – the proliferation of electric, hybrid and hydrogen vehicles.
 With that sector development comes a lot of learning, from technology and R&D to supply chain chaos.

-If history provides any lessons (and so far, that is the case), the Columbus Region will be front and center of this nascent, but fast-growing industry.
+If history provides any lessons, the Columbus Region will be front and center of this nascent, but fast-growing industry.
 Already hydrogen technology firm Hyperion Motors and smart battery systems producer Forsee Power have chosen locations in the Region.

-Because of where a bulk of automotive production industry has settled since its inception, Central Ohio holds a distinct advantage when it comes to location and proximity to this new age of automotive manufacturing.
-And what attracted major auto research institutions to the Columbus Region is equally as enticing to the innovators of the next era.
+Because of where a bulk of the automotive production industry has settled since its inception, Central Ohio holds a distinct advantage when it comes to location and proximity to this new age of automotive manufacturing.
+As companies are saying goodbye to gas-powered vehicles and electric car sales are booming for consumers, Columbus is leading the way.

 The Geographic Center of Auto